pikil/PHP7vsNode.JS/README.md

 # Arrays vs Objects in PHP
 ## go into php-arrays-vs-objects

-# For vs Foreach in PHP
+# For vs Foreach vs While in PHP
-## go into php-for-vs-foreach
+## go into php-for-vs-foreach-vs-while

 # define() vs const in PHP
 ## go into php-define-vs-const

 # in_array() vs || vs && in PHP
+## go into php-in_array-vs-or-vs-and

+# PDO vs MySQLI in PHP
-## go into php-define-vs-const
+## go into pdo-vs-mysqli